 Pacific Palisades Presbyterian Church

-Rev. Dr. Grace Park is a native of Southern California and graduated from the University of California, Berkeley with a degree in Political Economics in 1987, with studies abroad in the U.K. and Japan.
+The Reverend Dr. Grace Park is a native of Southern California, born at St. John’s in Santa Monica, and graduated from the University of California, Berkeley with a degree in Political Economics, with studies abroad in both the U.K. and Japan.

 Director of Music

 Jaco Wong is a Hong Kong native, Los Angeles-based composer and conductor.
 He holds a double Master’s degree in Choral Music and Composition from the USC Thornton School of Music.

 Jaco is the winner of the Allen Strange Memorial Composition Contest 2014 and the receiver of Morten Lauridsen Endowed Composition Scholarship.
 His compositions have been performed by Hocket piano duo, San Jose Chamber Orchestra, SJSU Choraliers, Duo Equilibrium, and among others.